Notre-Solutions/Inship-Website/src/pages/automate/index.md

       **Step 3 -** The data is forwarded to the relevant internal employee for secure, authorized approval

-      **Step 4 -**The approval, together with the data, is migrated to the end-user’s ERP and/or accounts package for payment, compliance, and financial accounting
+      **Step 4 -**The approval, together with the data, is migrated to the End-Customer’s ERP and/or accounts package for payment, compliance, and financial accounting

       It really is that simple.